 This post is part of TED’s “How to Be a Better Human” series, each of which contains a piece of helpful advice from people in the TED community; browse through all the posts here.

-Let’s say I’m trying to find a specific location so I’m driving really slowly.
-The person in the car behind me starts honking and flashing their headlights at me.
+Let’s say I’m driving really slowly because I’m trying to find a specific address.
+So the person in the car behind me starts honking and flashing their headlights at me.

 How do I respond?

 I know I shouldn’t.
 But it just happens.

 Or, let’s say someone cancels a work-related appointment with me at the last minute.